bureau14/qdb-api-jni/doc/developers/memory-safety.md

 I've been able to distill the information as follows:

 * the only invariant between all different docs is that the JVM guarantees the memory is stable;
 * using a non-compacting GC increases your chances of acquiring a direct pointer without copies.

 The restrictions while in critical mode are:

 * you cannot invoke any JVM function;
- * the GC is likely to be entirely shut down.
+* any compacting GC is likely to be entirely shut down (G1GC, ParallelG1GC).

 For most intents and purposes, you should treat code inside a critical region as if it has acquired a global lock on the JVM; blocking on anything is strongly discouraged, and you should leave this mode as soon as possible.

+### Recommendation

+We should probably benchmark the performance difference between `ByteBuffer` and `byte[]`, especially when they are backed by large arrays with different garbage collectors.

+I am personally inclined to say that using NIO `ByteBuffer` appears to be the way to go, as long as they are backed with a direct buffer managed outside the JVM.
+But we need more benchmark data to know for sure, since just using `byte[]` provides more control and is simpler.

 ## Further reading